Phala-Network/computation-squid/README.md

 Start development by defining the schema of the target database via `schema.graphql`.
 Schema definition consists of regular graphql type declarations annotated with custom directives.
-Full description of `schema.graphql` dialect is available [here](https://docs.subsquid.io/docs/develop-a-squid/define-a-squid-schema).
+Full description of `schema.graphql` dialect is available [here](https://docs.subsquid.io/store/postgres/schema-file/).

 ### 2. Generate TypeORM classes

 Mapping developers use [TypeORM](https://typeorm.io) entities to interact with the target database during data processing.
-All necessary entity classes are generated by the squid framework from `schema.graphql`.
-This is done by running `npx squid-typeorm-codegen` command.
+All necessary entity classes are [generated](https://docs.subsquid.io/store/postgres/schema-file/intro/) by the squid framework from `schema.graphql`.
+This is done by running `npx squid-typeorm-codegen` or (equivalently) `sqd codegen` command.

 ### 3. Generate database migration